mantidproject/mantid/docs/source/algorithms/FitPowderDiffPeaks-v1.rst

 This algorithm fits a certain set of single diffraction peaks in a powder diffraction pattern.

 The assumption is that all the peaks in the diffraction patter can be described by a single peak type.
 A specific peak parameter will have its values plotted by an analytical function among all the peaks.

-It serves as the first step to fit/refine instrumental parameters that will be introduced in `Le Bail Fit <http://www.mantidproject.org/Le_Bail_Fit>`__.
+It serves as the first step to fit/refine instrumental parameters that will be introduced in :ref:`Le Bail fit <Le Bail Fit>`.
 The second step is realized by algorithm RefinePowderInstrumentParameters.

 Peak Fitting Algorithms